OlegGolovchenko/IGNGame/README.md

 # IGNGame
-Java OpenGL Game engine using Foreign memory and function api for bindings to glfw glut and opengl functions
+C# OpenGL Game engine using glfw and libglut